DE-labtory/it-chain/README.md

 Contribution documents will be updated shortly.

-For the time being, email leebduk@gmail
+For the time being, email leebduk@gmail.com